Twin Suns: Development and writing

 The original cut of "Twin Suns" was 35 minutes; many scenes were subsequently removed to keep the story focused and to fit the show's 21-minute runtime.
-The episode originally featured a variety of visions haunting Maul while on his journey, including the appearance of Savage Opress, Maul's brother who last appeared in The Clone Wars.
-However, Filoni ultimately decided against it, as his appearance could confuse and alienate new Star Wars fans in an already lengthy episode.
-Pablo Hidalgo, a member of the Lucasfilm Story Group, believed that the "stripped down" episode was able to strengthen the core story.
+The episode originally featured a variety of visions and apparitions haunting Maul while on his journey, including appearances from Satine Kryze and Savage Opress, one of Maul's victims and Maul's brother respectively, who last appeared in The Clone Wars.
+However, even as Opress made it to the design phase, Filoni ultimately decided against the appearances, as they could confuse and alienate new Star Wars fans in an already lengthy episode.
+Hidalgo believed the "stripped down" episode served to strengthen its core story.

 Casting

 Prior to the conception of "Twin Suns", the showrunners had expressed interest in having Ewan McGregor, who portrayed Obi-Wan Kenobi in the Star Wars prequel trilogy, reprise his role on Rebels in a voice performance, as had been done with Billy Dee Williams as Lando Calrissian, James Earl Jones as Darth Vader, and Frank Oz as Yoda.
-Ultimately, Stephen Stanton, who also voiced AP-5 and Tarkin on the show, was cast to voice an older Ben Kenobi by mimicking the character's portrayal by Alec Guinness in the original trilogy.
+Ultimately, Stephen Stanton, who also voiced AP-5 and Grand Moff Tarkin on the show, was cast to voice an older Ben Kenobi by mimicking the character's portrayal by Alec Guinness in the original trilogy.
 Stanton had previously voiced Kenobi for the 2005 video game Star Wars: Battlefront II and subsequent Star Wars video games.
 He was first considered for the role after a conversation with Filoni during a recording session.
-Stanton was discussing the possibility of Meebur Gascon, a character from The Clone Wars, appearing in Disney Infinity 3.0; he wanted to voice the character in addition to his role as Kenobi in the game.
+Stanton was discussing the possibility of Meebur Gascon, a character from The Clone Wars, appearing in the 2015 video game Disney Infinity 3.0; he wanted to voice the character in addition to his role as Kenobi in the game.
 Filoni asked for his Kenobi voice, and co-star Vanessa Marshall prompted Stanton to say Kenobi's line from a A New Hope describing Mos Eisley as a "wretched hive of scum and villainy".
-Filoni was impressed and invited Stanton to record test tracks for Kenobi, who was to appear in a yet to be approved Rebels episode.
+Filoni was impressed and invited Stanton to record test tracks for Kenobi, who was to appear in a yet-to-be-approved Rebels episode.
 A few weeks later, the episode was approved, and Stanton accepted the offer to voice Kenobi.
 In preparation for the role, Stanton studied archival footage of Guinness, along with his performances from the original trilogy; he later noted the importance of studying the evolution of Guinness' character across the three films as opposed to only looking at A New Hope.
 The voice of James Arnold Taylor, who voiced a younger version of Kenobi in The Clone Wars, is also heard in the holocron message played by Ezra at the beginning of the episode.